If You’ve Done Everything You Could to Make Your Relationship Work, You Can Walk Away Without Regrets

 Careful: there are limits in love.

-Not everything is worth it in your personal battle to keep your relationship going.
+Not every measure is worth it in your personal battle to make your relationship work.
 Not all resources are valid means of keeping it alive.

 When it comes to your investment in saving the relationship, it’s not good to be the only one giving your all.
 Don’t lose your dignity, self-esteem, or identity.